 1973: Electric Light Orchestra achieved their first top 10 single in the US on the Billboard Hot 100 pop chart with “Can’t Get It Out of My Head,” which peaked at #9 the following week.

-1975: “How Long” by Scottish band Ace, featuring singer Paul Carrack, entered the Billboard Hot 100.
+1975: “How Long” by British band Ace, featuring singer Paul Carrack, entered the Billboard Hot 100.
 The single reached #3 in both the US and Canada as well as #20 in the UK.
-The song had been composed by Carrack upon his discovery that bassist Terry Comer had been secretly working with the Sutherland Brothers and Quiver.
-Comer however returned to Ace in time to play on the song.
+The song was composed by Carrack upon his discovery that bassist Terry Comer had been secretly working with the Sutherland Brothers and Quiver.
+Comer, however, returned to Ace in time to play on the song.

 1986: Diana Ross went to #1 on the UK chart for the first time since 1970 with “Chain Reaction,” a song written by the Bee Gees.